 Broad and Narrow Phase Methods

 As discussed when introducing the circular bounds for RigidShape objects, in general every object must be tested for collision with every other object in the game scene.
-For example, if you want to detect the collisions between five objects, A, B, C, D, and E. You must perform four detection computations for the first object A with B, C, D, and E. With A and B results available, next you must perform three collision detections between the second object, B with objects C, D, and E; followed by two collisions for the third object C, then, one for object D. In this way, without dedicated optimizations, you must perform O(n2) operations to detect the collisions between n objects.
+For example, if you want to detect the collisions between five objects, A, B, C, D, and E; you must perform four detection computations for the first object A, against objects B, C, D, and E. With A and B’s results computed, next you must perform three collision detections between the second object B, against objects C, D, and E; followed by two collisions for the third object C, then finally, one for the fourth object D. The fifth object, E, has already been tested against the other four.
+This testing process, while through, has its drawbacks.
+Without dedicated optimizations, you must perform O(n2) operations to detect the collisions between n objects.

-A detailed collision detection algorithm involves intensive computations.
+In addition to collision checks between every object a detailed collision detection algorithm involves intensive computations.
 This is because accurate results must be computed to support effective interpenetration resolution and realistic collision response simulation.
-A broad phase method optimizes this computation by exploiting the proximity of objects: the detailed and computationally intensive algorithm, or the narrow phase method, are only deployed for objects that are physically closed to each other.
+A broad phase method optimizes this computation by exploiting the proximity of objects in order to rule out objects that are clearly not colliding.
+This allows the detailed and computationally intensive algorithm, or the narrow phase method, to be deployed for objects that are physically closed to each other and may be interpenetrating each other.

 A popular broad phase method uses axis-aligned bounding boxes (AABB) or bounding circles to approximate proximity of objects.
 As detailed in Chapter 6, AABBs are excellent for approximating objects that are aligned with the major axes, but, have limitations when objects are rotated.
 As you have observed from running the previous project with the B key typed, a bounding circle is a circle that centers around and completely bounds an object.
 By performing the straightforward bounding box/circle intersection computations, it becomes possible to focus only on objects with overlapping bounds as the candidates for narrow phase collision detection operations.

-There are other broad phase methods that organize objects either with a spatial structure such as uniform grid or quad-tree or into coherent groups such as hierarchies of bounding colliders.
+There are other broad phase methods that organize objects either with a spatial structure such as a uniform grid or a quad-tree, or into coherent groups such as hierarchies of bounding colliders.
 Results from broad phase methods are typically fed into mid phase and finally narrow phase collision detection methods.
 Each phase narrows down candidates for the eventual collision computation, and each subsequent phase is incrementally more accurate and more expensive.

 Collision Information